wyrtwala/craft/docs/start_here.md

     run.
     We will call this data: Hardcoded Data.
 ```
-hc:unit   name signed_integer
+unit   name signed_integer
-hc:string name list_of_signed_integers
+chain  name list_of_signed_integers
 ```
-  - Note: It is not possible to change the length of hc:string, only read or write to it.
+  - Note: It is not possible to change the length of {chain}, only read or write to it.

 ### B. Runtime Data: